 How big the dimensions really are, depends a lot on the design of your project, the width of your MDF plate, the thickness of your magnets, etc. In my project, the magnets were not too wide, the MDF plate was very thick and the distance I wanted to place the magnets, due to their low magnetic field strength, made me put the magnets 2mm from the membrane, that meant the perforated iron plate had to be cut to fit the woofer membrane hole.

 The original Danish design, due to a thin plate, thick magnets and thanks to the strength of the magnets, could have the perforated plate screwed directly to the back of the MDF wood plate, this made the design easier and faster to build, less “engineering” and precision involved.

-8- Find the membrane material, a strong, thin, resistent plastic, unstretchable, not affected by atmospheric conditions, humidity, etc. I recommend Mylar, you may find something else, tell me about it.
+8- Find the membrane material, a strong, thin, resistant plastic, non-stretchable, not affected by atmospheric conditions, humidity, etc. I recommend Mylar, you may find something else, tell me about it.

-10- Make experiments with your foil material, you need to determine it’s resistence.
-Thus you’ll be able to determine the length of foil you’ll need to fulfill the 3-4 Ohm resistence the membrane must have.
+10- Make experiments with your foil material, you need to determine it’s resistance.
+Thus you’ll be able to determine the length of foil you’ll need to fulfill the 3-4 Ohm resistance the membrane circuit should have.
 I will talk about that later.

 11- The glue is a 3M product, there may be a number of competitors where you live, here in Chile it was my only option at that moment.
 Practice using it, it’s effectivity, how much should

 you use, the wrist movement, etc.

 12- Get the required amounts of L aluminum profiles, these you’ll use to hold the metal plate with the magnets close to the membrane,